Messenger file photo by Chris McCarthy

 By Chris McCarthy/Publisher

-Coosa Christian’s football season officially came to an end last Saturday in Montgomery.
+Coosa Christian’s football season officially came to an end last Saturday (Nov.
+2) in Montgomery.

 In a special called meeting, the Alabama High School Athletic Association Central Board of Control heard an appeal from Coosa Christian concerning an eligibility ruling made earlier in the week.
 The school was found in violation of the Coaching-Outside-the-Season Rule, which resulted in forfeiture of five varsity football games.
-District 6 upheld the original ruling administered by the AHSAA, and the Central Board of Control upheld the District 6 decision, which fined the school and placed on restrictive probation effective immediately and concluding at the end of the 2025 football championship series (December 5, 2025) for playing an ineligible player in violation of the Coaching Outside School Year Rule.
+District 6 upheld the original ruling administered by the AHSAA, and the Central Board of Control upheld the District 6 decision, which fined the school and placed it on restrictive probation effective immediately and concluding at the end of the 2025 football championship series (December 5, 2025) for playing an ineligible player in violation of the Coaching Outside School Year Rule.

 In addition to restrictive probation, the program had to forfeit all games won that the ineligible student participated in which included victories over Cleveland, Southeastern, Falkville, Susan Moore, and Cold Springs.
 The final Class 2A Region 6 standings are as follows after being updated to reflect said forfeits: